livingdocsIO/documentation/content/guides/integrations/li2xliff/index.md

 ## Registering Translation Function

+To enable the functionality in Livingdocs you will need to activate multiple languages and translations.
+The documentation can be found [here]({{< ref "/content/reference-docs/project-config/settings.md#languages--translations" >}})

 In your Livingdocs Server instance you can subscribe to [server events]({{< ref "/content/reference-docs/server-extensions/server-events.md" >}}) such as document creation.
 Then you can send your Livingdoc content for translation.